-AC input over voltage protection/AC input low voltage protection Low battery alarm/high battery alarm Over temperature protection/over load protection Short circuit protection (1s after fault) Back feeding protection
+- AC Input over voltage protection/AC Input low voltage protection

+- Low battery alarm/High battery alarm

+- Over temperature protection/Over load protection

+- Short Circuit protection (1s after fault)

+- Back feeding protection

-When over temperature /over load occur, after the fault is cleared, the master switch needs to be reset to restart the inverter.
+When over temperature /over load occur, and after the fault is cleared, the master switch needs to be reset to restart the inverter.

-The low battery voltage trip point can be customized from a defaulted value of 10VDC to 10.5VDC thru SW1 on the DIP switch.
+The low battery voltage trip point can be customized from a defaulted value of 10VDC to 10.5VDC using SW1 on the DIP switch.

-The inverter will go to over temp protection when the heat sink temp is over $105^{\circ}C(221^{\circ}F)$ , and go to fault (shutdown Output) after 30 seconds.
-The switch needs be reset to activate the inverter.
+The inverter will go to over temp protection when the heat sink temp is over 105°C(221°F), and go to Fault (shutdown Output) after 30 seconds.
+The switch needs to be reset to activate the inverter.

-The Global LF series inverter has back feeding protection which avoids presenting an AC voltage on the AC input terminal in inverter mode.
+The AIMS Power inverter also has back feeding protection, which avoids presenting an AC voltage on the AC input terminal in Invert mode.

-After the reason for the fault is cleared, the inverter needs be reset to start working.
+After the reason for the fault is cleared, the inverter needs to be reset to start working.